Contents

-Local maladies or local diseases are one-sided diseases, where changes and ailments appear on the external parts of the body.
+Local diseases are one-sided diseases, where changes and ailments appear on the external parts of the body.
 Local maladies are not purely local in nature but the rest of the body also participates in the development of the disease process.
 All parts of the organism are interdependent; no symptom will develop exclusively independently.
 Some disturbance in one part may generate changes in the other parts of the body also.
 In each and every disease the entire organism reacts as a whole.
 So the local diseases are not truly local.

 Types of Local Disease / Maladies